 These findings, and others like them, prompted communities across the U.S., and the world, to begin fluoridating their drinking water.
-At the same time, use of toothpastes and rinses containing fluoride were gaining in popularity and becoming more widespread.
+At the same time, the use of toothpaste and rinses containing fluoride was gaining in popularity and becoming more widespread.

 Even though fluoride is not a nutrient and serves only the purpose of cavity prevention when introduced into the body, people became convinced it should be a necessary part of their everyday lives.